puppetlabs-toy-chest/puppetlabs-robby/README.md

 The base OU path in ldap where CN objects of people in the organization are in.
 An example value is **ou=users,dc=example,dc=com**

+###Parameter: environment
+**Required: no**
+**Default value: production**

+The rack environment.
+The value set with this parameter sets the rack environment the unicorn application will be set to.

 ## Choosing a http server

 This module deploys the Robby application and manages the unicorn service